google-deepmind/actionengine/README.md

   blocking operations__)
 - [x] Implement WebSocket client/server support in C++ with msgpack serialization
+- [ ] Bring global settings and serialiser registries to the C++ code from Python bindings

 - [ ] Cover important code with tests